 1) ZOOM WITH KEYBOARD & MOUSE

-Zoom features are actually built directly into Google Chrome, but for some reason, it is not really upfront and kind of hidden inside the menus.
-So firstly, one quick way to zoom is to use keyboard and mouse shortcut keys:
+Zoom features are already built directly into Google Chrome.
+But for some reason, it is not really upfront and is kind of hidden inside the menus.
+So firstly, one quick way to zoom is to use the keyboard and mouse together:

-CTRLkey, then turn the mouse scroll wheel up to zoom in.
+COMMANDon Mac), then turn the mouse scroll wheel up.

-- Vice-versa, turn the mouse scroll wheel down to zoom out.
+COMMANDon Mac), then turn the mouse scroll wheel down.

-You can also use this menu to help you zoom, but it will hide after a couple of seconds.
+As you have noticed, the hidden zoom menu will appear as you zoom in and out.
+You can also use this to help you to navigate, otherwise, it will hide after a couple of seconds.

 2) ZOOM USING THE KEYBOARD ONLY

-If you are using a mouse without a scroll wheel, it is also possible to zoom using the keyboard shortcuts only:
+If you are using a mouse or trackpad without a scroll wheel, it is also possible to zoom using the keyboard shortcuts only:

 You can also control the zoom level from the menu.
 Simply hit the ⁝ button at the top-right corner, and the zoom controls are right there on the menu.